 There is nothing better than finding a healthier version of a dish that you love and this Cauliflower Fried Rice with Shrimp is exactly that!
-Made with juicy shrimp, low carb cauliflower rice, ginger, garlic, and plenty of vegetables, this is a dish you will make again and again.
-Serve it with some Low Carb Kung Pao Chicken or Moo Shu Beef Stir Fry for a healthy takeout meal at home.
+Made with juicy shrimp, low-carb cauliflower rice, ginger, garlic, and plenty of vegetables, this is a dish you will make again and again.

 Recipe Ideas and Tips for Cauliflower Shrimp Fried Rice